witzsha/witzsha/README.md

 <p align="center">𓆩♱𓆪</p>
 <p align="center">
   People under the age of 15, countryhumans fandom and overall weirdos please do not interact.<br> <br>
   Do not talk to me if you're friends with Ollie (https://github.com/ihopemyabsencehauntsyou), ESPECIALLY if you know about the things he has done.
-By ignoring that, youre showing him and people his kind that his actions don't have consequences.
+By ignoring that, youre showing him and people his kind that their actions don't have consequences.
 You're encouraging this type of behaviour and giving people like him a silent agreement to continue doing whatever they want to.
 This makes you a part of the problem.<br>
   If you dont know whats wrong with Ollie, or you dont know who he is at all, please check out this site: (https://ollie59845958.straw.page/).
 </p>